George Grey: Marriage and children

 On 2 November 1839 at King George Sound, Grey married Eliza Lucy Spencer (1822–1898), daughter of the late Government Resident, Sir Richard Spencer.
 Their only child, born in 1841 in South Australia, died aged five months and was buried at the West Terrace Cemetery.
 It was not a happy marriage.
-Grey, obstinate in his domestic affairs as in his first expedition, accused his wife unjustly of flirting with Rear-Admiral Sir Henry Keppel on the voyage to Cape Town taken in 1860; he sent her away.
-She lived a life of misery until old age brought a formal reunion in 1897.
+Grey, obstinate in his domestic affairs as in his first expedition, accused his wife unjustly of flirting with Rear-Admiral Sir Henry Keppel on the voyage to Cape Town taken in 1860, and sent her away.
+Per her obituary, she was an avid walker, reader of literature, devout churchwoman, exceptional hostess and valued friend in her life away from him.
+It was noted that she had keen insight into character.
 After their separation, Grey began the habitual abuse of opium, and struggled to regain his tenacity in maintaining peace between indigenous people and British colonisers.

 Grey adopted Annie Maria Matthews (1853–1938) in 1861, following the death of her father, his half-brother, Sir Godfrey Thomas.
 She married Seymour Thorne George on 3 December 1872 on Kawau Island.

 Governor of South Australia

 Grey was the third Governor of South Australia, from May 1841 to October 1845.
 Secretary of State for the Colonies, Lord John Russell, was impressed by Grey's report on governing indigenous people.
 This led to Grey's appointment as governor.

 Grey replaced George Gawler, under whose stewardship the colony had become bankrupt through massive spending on public infrastructure.
-Gawler was also held responsible for the illegal retribution exacted by Major O'Halloran on an Aboriginal tribe, some of whose members had murdered all 25 survivors of the Maria shipwreck.
+Gawler was also held responsible for the illegal retribution exacted by Major Thomas Shuldham O'Halloran on an Aboriginal tribe, some of whose members had murdered all 25 survivors of the Maria shipwreck.
 Grey was governor during another mass murder: the Rufus River Massacre, of at least 30 Aboriginals, by Europeans, on 27 August 1841.

 Governor Grey sharply cut spending.
 The colony soon had full employment, and exports of primary products were increasing.
 Systematic emigration was resumed at the end of 1844.
 Gawler, to whom Grey ascribed every problem in the colony, undertook projects to alleviate unemployment that were of lasting value.
 The real salvation of the colony's finances was the discovery of copper at Burra Burra in 1845.